Truth On (Dumpster) Fire: One Reformed Heresy After Another

 - Liberti Church seems to be non-missional.
 It’s part of the Acts29 church planting movement, but I never once saw community evangelism of any kind or a missions program.

-- Additionally, I never saw Adam pastorally active.
+- I never saw the senior pastor ‘pastorally’ active.
 As is common in many Protestant Evangelical churches, the head honcho pops in to preach on Sunday and then seems to disappear until next Sunday.

 - The “elders” are all young.
 It’s a church led by the inexperienced.

-- The name, including its spelling, is straight up cringe (like so many other fly-by-night churches), and it’s more like a branded startup than a church (guests we brought to the church even remarked on the lack of any visible cross, including in the logo).
+- Like so many other fly-by-night churches, it looks more like a branded startup than a church (guests we brought to the church even remarked on the lack of any visible cross, including in the logo).

-- The “poet theologian” shtick - the sage teacher - and the insecurities that follow when challenged/questioned intellectually by a pleb in the congregation.
+- The “poet theologian” shtick, and the insecurities that follow when challenged/questioned intellectually by a pleb in the congregation.

-- Liberti appeared to enjoy the COVID lockdown in early 2020 far too much (but then, so did many Protestant Evangelical churches who couldn’t wait for an excuse to digitize their services).
+- They appeared to enjoy the COVID lockdown in early 2020 far too much (but to be fair, so did many Protestant Evangelical churches who couldn’t wait for an excuse to digitize their services).